Gunfire at NJ Festival Leaves 22 Hurt, Suspect Dead

 Speaking to reporters on Sunday, New Jersey Gov. Phil Murphy said he was troubled the shooting happened just days after he signed tougher gun laws into legislation.

-"This is yet another reminder of the senseless of gun violence," he said.
+"This is yet another reminder of the senselessness of gun violence," he said.
 "For those responsible, we will bring the full extent of the law and justice to bear on them."

 Art All Night Trenton began Saturday afternoon and was scheduled to conclude Sunday afternoon.
-The remainder of the festival has been canceled.
+The remainder of the festival was canceled.

 "We're very shocked.
 We're deeply saddened.
 Our hearts ache and our eyes are blurry but our dedication and resolve to building a better Trenton through community, creativity and inspiration will never fade.
 Not tonight.
 Not ever," festival organizers posted on social media Sunday.